Critical Non-Abelian Vortex String and 2D N=2 Black Hole: Non-Abelian vortex string and Liouville theory

 is defined via the 2D FI term (twisted superpotential) \beq -\frac{\beta}{2}\,\int d^2 \tilde{\theta}\sqrt{2}\,\Sigma = - \frac{\beta}{2}\,(D-iF_{01}) . \eeq

 For our purposes, the following facts about this 2D theory will be most essential: \begin{enumerate}

 \item The beta function for this sigma model vanishes, and this 2D theory is conformal in the zero-mass limit.
-Therefore, its target space is Ricci-flat and ( being K\"ahler due to \ntwot supersymmetry) represents a (noncompact) Calabi-Yau manifold.
+Therefore, its target space is Ricci-flat and [being K\"ahler due to \ntwot supersymmetry] represents a (noncompact) Calabi-Yau manifold.
+As usual for such compactifications the \ntwot superconformal symmetry of 2D world-sheet theory ensures \ntwo spacetime supersymmetry in 4D after the Gliozzi–Scherk–Olive (GSO) projection.

 \item The global symmetry group of the \wcpN sigma model coincides with the unbroken global group of the 4D SQCD \eqref{c+f}; see \cite{KSYconifold}.
 The fields $n^i$ and $\rho^j$ transform in the representations \beq \left(\,{\bf N}, \,{\bf 1}, \,\frac12 \right) \qquad \left(\,{\bf 1},\,{\bf N} , \,\frac12 \right) \eeq respectively.
 Note that another U(1) symmetry, which rotates the $n$ and $\rho$ fields with opposite charges, is gauged.